31 Interesting Facts About Niger

 Niger suffers from poverty (Shutterstock)

-8. In 2020, Niger was ranked as the least developed country in the world according to the UN’s Human Development Index (HDI).
+8. In 2025, Niger ranked fifth least developed country in the world, according to the UN’s Human Development Index (HDI).

 The flag of Niger